-Afternoon: Take a walk with the actual master of ceremonies for the International "Circus Ring of Fame" induction ceremony on St Armand's Circle in Sarasota.
+Afternoon: Take a walk with previous years master of ceremonies for the International "Circus Ring of Fame" induction ceremony on St Armand's Circle in Sarasota.
+On January 13, 2018, Chuck Sidlow, your presenter will be inducted into the "Circus Ring of Fame."
 He will highlight many of the bronze plaques on the "Circus Ring of Fame" commemorating 80 circus greats from around the world.
 You'll also learn more about John Ringling's role in the development of St. Armand's Key.
 Walk back to our private meeting room in the hotel where you'll learn from our clown expert about famous performers from legendary animal trainer Gunther Gebel-Williams to highwire walker Tino Wallenda Zoppe.

 Dinner: At the resort.

 Evening: At the resort, the Group Leader will introduce the Ringling Museum Complex, a legacy of John Ringling and his wife Mable.
 We will discuss the next day’s field trip to the Ca’ d’Zan, and the best exhibits to visit.

 Morning: At the resort, learn more about the circus from a gentleman who has had a lifelong love for Sarasota and the circus.
 He will share his personal stories and experiences as we learn why some refer to Sarasota as “America’s Circus City.”